-The most recent audited financial statements of CSU are attached to this Official Statement.
-See Appendix C - "AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2018."
-The audited financial statements of CSU are included as general background concerning the CSU System and provide certain information regarding Gross Revenues.
-The Offered Bonds are secured solely by the Gross Revenues specifically pledged for repayment of principal and interest on the Offered Bonds.
-No other assets or revenues of CSU are pledged to the repayment of the Offered Bonds.
-See "SECURITY FOR THE OFFERED BONDS."
+The most recent audited financial statements of CSU are attached to this Updated Official Statement.
+See Appendix C - "AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2019."
+The audited financial statements are customarily presented to the Board annually for formal acceptance, often during its January meeting.
+The audited financial statements for fiscal year 2018-19, attached hereto as Appendix C, were presented to the Board during its regularly scheduled meeting held January 28-29, 2020.
+The audited financial statements are included as general background concerning the CSU System and provide certain information regarding Gross Revenues.
+The Series 2020A Bonds are secured solely by the Gross Revenues specifically pledged for repayment of principal and interest on the Series 2020A Bonds.
+No other assets or revenues of CSU are pledged to the repayment of the Series 2020A Bonds.
+See "SECURITY FOR THE SERIES 2020A BONDS."